 The Workforce Partnership Team

 Unfortunately, many Richmond residents face obstacles that prevent them from landing and maintaining a sustainable job.
 Many others are underemployed with little support towards upward mobility.
-Common barriers to employment include lack of developed soft skills, inconsistent transportation, insufficient wrap-around support services, lack of social capital, criminal records, undeveloped computer skills and lack of education and/or training to increase pay.
+Common barriers to employment include lack of developed soft skills, inconsistent transportation, insufficient wrap-around support services, lack of social capital, history of incarceration, undeveloped computer skills and lack of education and/or training to increase pay.

 United Way is committed to removing these barriers and helping everyone in the Greater Richmond region find a path to success.
 One of the ways we do this is through the Workforce Partnership Team.

 The Workforce Partnership Team (WPT) brings together workforce professionals and those providing wrap-around services from across the Greater Richmond region.
 The goals of the team include streamlining services by building a network with strong referral mechanisms, sharing curriculum and best practices and providing professional development opportunities for team members.
 By setting these goals, the team aims to strengthen the region’s workforce system for job seekers, practitioners and employers.